Lovegiver/ReactivePipeline/src/README.md.md

 ## How things may happen, how it will work

 Most of the time, we use to design and build apps containing methods which are triggered sequencialy in a very procedural way.
 This can be represented by a straight line of processing operations.

-But we can also imagine a tree of operations
+But we can also imagine operations as a tree.

 ## Objects from ReactiveContext